Soil biology: Mycorrhizae

-Beneficial mycorrhizal associations are to be found in many of our edible and flowering crops.
-Shewell Cooper suggests that these include at least 80% of the brassica and solanum families (including tomatoes and potatoes), as well as the majority of tree species, especially in forest and woodlands.
-Here the mycorrhizae create a fine underground mesh that extends greatly beyond the limits of the tree's roots, greatly increasing their feeding range and actually causing neighbouring trees to become physically interconnected.
+Beneficial mycorrhizal associations (either ectomycorrhizae or arbuscular mycorrhizae) are to be found in many of our edible and flowering crops, to the exception of Brassicaceae (e.g. cabbage, turnip) as well as in the majority of tree species, especially in forests and woodlands, with Ericaceae (e.g. bracken, bilberry) harbouring a special type, called ericoid mycorrhizae.
+Tree mycorrhizae create a fine underground mesh that extends greatly beyond the limits of the tree's roots, greatly increasing their feeding range and actually causing neighbouring trees to become physically interconnected.
 The benefits of mycorrhizal relations to their plant partners are not limited to nutrients, but can be essential for plant reproduction.
-In situations where little light is able to reach the forest floor, such as the North American pine forests, a young seedling cannot obtain sufficient light to photosynthesise for itself and will not grow properly in a sterile soil.
-But, if the ground is underlain by a mycorrhizal mat, then the developing seedling will throw down roots that can link with the fungal threads and through them obtain the nutrients it needs, often indirectly obtained from its parents or neighbouring trees.
+In situations where little light is able to reach the forest floor, a young seedling cannot obtain sufficient light to photosynthesise for itself and will not grow properly, causing a deficit of regeneration.
+But, if the ground is underlain by a mycorrhizal mat, then the developing seedling will throw down roots that can link with the fungal threads and through them obtain the nutrients it needs.

-David Attenborough points out the plant, fungi, animal relationship that creates a "Three way harmonious trio" to be found in forest ecosystems, wherein the plant/fungi symbiosis is enhanced by animals such as the wild boar, deer, mice, or flying squirrel, which feed upon the fungi's fruiting bodies, including truffles, and cause their further spread (Private Life Of Plants, 1995).
+David Attenborough points out the plant, fungi, animal relationship that creates a "three way harmonious trio" to be found in forest ecosystems, wherein the plant/fungi symbiosis is enhanced by animals such as the wild boar, deer, mice, or flying squirrel, which feed upon the fungi's fruiting bodies, including truffles, and cause their further spread.
 A greater understanding of the complex relationships that pervade natural systems is one of the major justifications of the organic gardener, in refraining from the use of artificial chemicals and the damage these might cause.

 Recent research has shown that arbuscular mycorrhizal fungi produce glomalin, a protein that binds soil particles and stores both carbon and nitrogen.
 These glomalin-related soil proteins are an important part of soil organic matter.